jhpyle/docassemble/_docs/markup.md

 ---
 {% endhighlight %}

-You can also embed [YouTube] and [Vimeo] videos.
+You can also embed [YouTube] and [Vimeo] videos (which is far preferable to working with video files, which are enormous).
 For example, if you want to embed a [YouTube] video for which the URL is `https://www.youtube.com/watch?v=RpgYyuLt7Dx` or `https://youtu.be/RpgYyuLt7Dx`, you would write this: